qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 .. note::
-   When adding GRASS rasters the option *Contrast enhancement* will be always set to automatically to *stretch to min max* regardless if the Quantum GIS general options this is set to another value.
+   When adding GRASS rasters the option *Contrast enhancement* will be always set to automatically to *stretch to min max* regardless if the QGIS general options this is set to another value.

 .. index:: Transparency